KevinSilden/SildenRSS/README.md

 Imports RSS feeds.
 Written in C++, as well as some powershell to generate a .exe.

-Tested on a phsyical machine running x64 W11 as well as a VM running x64 W10.
+Tested on a physical machine running x64 W11 as well as a VM running x64 W10.

 Clickable titles, opens the "links"(blue titles) in web browser when clicked.
 Scrolling is working, but it doesn't scroll back up when changing RSS feeds(yet).
 So a bit b0rked.
 Will add a few more news sites later (maybe).